 It can definitely be a lot of work to plan your meals each week.
 The good news is that I’m here to help you.

-I have more than 1,700 gluten-free recipes in my database, and I use my huge recipe database to create wicked-good meal plans for you.
+I have about 2,000 gluten-free recipes in my database, and I use my huge recipe database to create wicked-good meal plans for you.

 My recipes are simple to make (usually takes less than 30 minutes to prepare), use only simple ingredients (no weird stuff), and taste amazing.
 My meal plans also offer lots of room for you to make them your own and add/delete ingredients that you do/don’t like.